phuse-org/CTDasRDF/README.md

 Primary sources of information include:

 ##Explanation
-  File: /docs/Markdown/Explanation.[rmd](Explanation.rmd) / [html](Explanation.html)

-  An overview of the project goals and approach.
-Detailed background is available in the project WhitePaper: /doc/Pubs/WhitePaper/xxxxx (available after publication in late 2018)
+An overview of the project background, goals, and approach.
+Includes links to the project Whitepaper and other related publications.

-##Technical Reference
+**File**: /doc/Markdown/Explanation.[rmd](doc/Markdown/Explanation.rmd) / [html](doc/Markdown/Explanation.html)

+##Reference
 Specifics of the data conversion and mapping process.
+Includes details of the structure of this Repository.

+**File**: /doc/Markdown/Reference.[rmd](doc/Markdown/Reference.rmd) / [html](doc/Markdown/Reference.html)

 ##How-To Guides
-  File:How-To.rmd/html
+Step-by-step guides to working with the data.

+**File**:  TBD .

 ##Tutorials
-  File:Tutorials.rmd/html
+Lessons in data conversion, query, analysis.

+**File**: TBD

 # Obtaining project files
 Github novices should download the files: